PacoReinaCampo/MPSoC-DV/doc/acceleration/chapters/chapter3.md

 The Differentiable Neural Computer (DNC) is an extension of the Neural Turing Machine (NTM) introduced by DeepMind in 2016.
 Like the NTM, the DNC combines neural networks with external memory to create a system that can learn algorithmic tasks and store and retrieve information over extended time scales.
 However, the DNC improves upon the NTM by introducing several key enhancements aimed at increasing its capacity, efficiency, and flexibility.

-Here’s a closer look at the key features and advancements of the Differentiable Neural Computer:
+Here's a closer look at the key features and advancements of the Differentiable Neural Computer:

 1. **Memory Architecture**: The DNC features a more sophisticated memory architecture compared to the NTM.
 Instead of a simple memory matrix, the DNC employs a content-addressable memory (CAM) system, which allows for efficient and flexible access to memory content using content-based addressing mechanisms.